-2.4.2 Equipment
+2.3.1 Equipment

-Specialised equipment such as the asphalt plant and materials may need to be imported for the SIRAP2 project.
+Specialised equipment and materials may need to be imported for the works.
 It is likely that general construction equipment such as excavators and rollers can be sourced locally.
 All cargo, whether air or ship, will need to be processed in accordance with SIG quarantine and customs laws which require fumigation (proof of) of materials and equipment and declarations by personnel (specifically regarding communicable diseases).

-2.4.3 Aggregate Supply
+2.3.2 Aggregate Supply

-Large volumes of basalt and coronous aggregate will be needed to complete the pavement works with smaller volumes required for runway lighting, air navigational aids, etc. The aggregate will be sourced from Lungga River and estimated volumes of the different type of aggregate and materials required for these works will be stipulated in the CESMPs which the Contractor will produce.
+Aggregate will be needed to complete the works.
+The aggregate will be sourced from Lungga River and estimated volumes of the different type of aggregate and materials required for these works will be stipulated in the CESMPs which the Contractor will produce.